jasim/jsfoo-talk-learning-to-learn-reason/main.md

 But learning and adopting this new language, was a bit of a struggle.

 This was our go-to book at the time.
 Real World OCaml.
-It is a delightful book - it teaches as much about programming as it teaches about OCaml itself.
+It taught us a fair bit of OCaml, but we also learnt as much about programming itself this book.

-It was also a little frustrating to work through, because OCaml's programming approach was we were not familiar with the entire programming paradigm of OCaml.
+But it was also a little frustrating to work through.
+Because OCaml's programming approach is very different from all the Javascript and Ruby that we had written before.

 But the struggle was worth it.

-It was worth so much that now
+It was worth so much

+that now

 when I look back on the last 10 years of my programming, I almost wonder what I was doing for the first 8 years, before I had discovered Reason and Typed Functional Programming.

 And that is why I'm so excited to be here today, and talk to you all about ReasonML.